Sydney-Taylor-Monteiro/Sydney-Taylor-Monteiro/README.md

 </div>
 <div>SKILLS:</div>
-<div>Front-End Development: Experience with React and front-end technologies such as HTML, CSS, JavaScript, CSS and Bootstrap framework.</div>
+<div>Experience with React and front-end technologies such as HTML, CSS, JavaScript, CSS and Bootstrap framework.</div>
  <div>

  </div>